Cardiomyopathy

 Cardiomyopathy is a group of primary diseases of the heart muscle.
 Early on there may be few or no symptoms.
 As the disease worsens, shortness of breath, feeling tired, and swelling of the legs may occur, due to the onset of heart failure.
 An irregular heart beat and fainting may occur.
 Those affected are at an increased risk of sudden cardiac death.

 As of 2013, cardiomyopathies are defined as "disorders characterized by morphologically and functionally abnormal myocardium in the absence of any other disease that is sufficient, by itself, to cause the observed phenotype."
 Types of cardiomyopathy include hypertrophic cardiomyopathy, dilated cardiomyopathy, restrictive cardiomyopathy, arrhythmogenic right ventricular dysplasia, and Takotsubo cardiomyopathy (broken heart syndrome).
 In hypertrophic cardiomyopathy the heart muscle enlarges and thickens.
 In dilated cardiomyopathy the ventricles enlarge and weaken.
 In restrictive cardiomyopathy the ventricle stiffens.

 In many cases, the cause cannot be determined.
 Hypertrophic cardiomyopathy is usually inherited, whereas dilated cardiomyopathy is inherited in about one third of cases.
-Dilated cardiomyopathy may also result from alcohol, heavy metals, coronary artery disease, cocaine use, and viral infections.
+Dilated cardiomyopathy may also result from alcohol, heavy metals, coronary artery disease, cocaine abuse, and viral infections.
 Restrictive cardiomyopathy may be caused by amyloidosis, hemochromatosis, and some cancer treatments.
 Broken heart syndrome is caused by extreme emotional or physical stress.

 Treatment depends on the type of cardiomyopathy and the severity of symptoms.
 Treatments may include lifestyle changes, medications, or surgery.
 Surgery may include a ventricular assist device or heart transplant.
 In 2015 cardiomyopathy and myocarditis affected 2.5 million people.
-Hypertrophic cardiomyopathy affects about 1 in 500 people while dilated cardiomyopathy affects 1 in 2,500.
-They resulted in 354,000 deaths up from 294,000 in 1990.
-Arrhythmogenic right ventricular dysplasia is more common in young people.
+In a recent nationwide study of cardiomyopathies between 2004 and 2023, the overall prevalence more than doubled over the two decades, with an age-standardized prevalence of 5 in 1,000 in men, and 3 in 1,000 women in 2023.
+Dilated cardiomyopathy was the most common subtype (3 in 1,000 for men, 1 in 1,000 in women), followed by hypertrophic cardiomyopathy (about 1 in 1,000 for men, 0.5 in 1,000 for women).
+In this investigation, cardiomyopathies were associated with a substantial excess mortality compared with the general population, ranging from a 32-fold and 16-fold increase in the youngest men and women with cardiomyopathies, to a two-fold increase in the oldest patients.